DrRoachie/Topdown_Communication_Toolbox/README.txt

 This code begins to process the data after "LALITTA_Cut" step, where Lalitta took the raw tdt data, threw out incomplete trials, and aligned the data to specific EPOC (namely testToneOnset, preCueOnset, and movementOnset).

-See the \\00_DATA\01_Lalitta_Cut for more details, but basically all the code that cuts the raw like Lalitta is held in a PennBox that Yale established in late 2023
+See the \\00_DATA\01_Lalitta_Cut for more details, but basically all the code that cuts the raw like Lalitta can either be found in the PennBox that Yale established in late 2023 (see below) or zipped in the zz_Utilities directory

 https://www.dropbox.com/scl/fo/xb2cfxn1u0jddoojyzm3a/h?rlkey=hm9h36esn7k9dql652nzst5vm&dl=0